demetrios1/bankruptcy_sensitivity/data_codes/readme.md

 This folder contains the files to run the data examples.
-The names correspond to the figures, although the file figure7_comparefirms.R also contains the code for table2
+The names correspond to the figures, although the file figure7_comparefirms.R also contains the code for table2.
+The bottom two rows of table2 can be obtained from figures_8_to_10_newvar.R